 Business letters should be warm, natural, and brief, as they bridge the gap and help to establish respect and relation between you and your reader

 11. Use the ‘You” Approach

 The “you” approach is the old standby that everyone equates with a good message.
-It is one of another simply way of talking.
+It is one of the simple way of talking.
 “Always remember your reader.” or “keep the reader in mind as you write.”

 - You did not include the color costume you wanted in your order; therefore, your order cannot be completed until you indicate your preference on the enclosed card.

-- This request does not use the “you” approach even though you and your have been used extensively.
+- This request does not use the “you” approach even though you and you’re have been used extensively.
 A better example of the “you” approach would be:

 - Please indicate your costume color preference on the enclosed card.
 Your order will be sent as soon as we receive the card.

-- Notice that although the words you and your not used as often as in the first example, the writer has clearly defined the message to the reader’s needs,
+- Notice that although the words you and you’re not used as often as in the first example, the writer has clearly defined the message to the reader’s needs,

 12. Use Correct Punctuation